Emotional wellness startup Aura raises $2.7 million from Cowboy Ventures and Reach Capital

 Aura, an app for emotional well-being, has raised a $2.7 million seed round co-led by Cowboy Ventures and Reach Capital, with participation from others.

-When Aura first launched a couple of years ago, it’s bread and butter was short, three-to-seven-minute meditations based on your current mood — be that stressed, anxious, happy or sad.
+When Aura first launched a couple of years ago, its bread and butter was short, three-to-seven-minute meditations based on your current mood — be that stressed, anxious, happy or sad.
 Since then, co-founders Steve and Daniel Lee say the company has grown to a few million users.

 “We’ve since grown to become everyone’s emotional wellness assistant,” Steve told me.
 “We ask how people are feeling right now and then offer content to help them feel better.”